huggingface/hub-docs/docs/hub/datasets-overview.md

 ## Datasets on the Hub

 In service of being the one-stop-shop for all your Machine Learning needs, the Hugging Face Hub hosts a [large number of community-curated datasets](https://huggingface.co/datasets) for a diverse range of tasks.
-Alongside the information contained in the [dataset card](TODO), many datasets, such as [Glue](https://huggingface.co/datasets/glue), include a Dataset Preview to showcase the data.
+Alongside the information contained in the [dataset card](./datasets-cards), many datasets, such as [Glue](https://huggingface.co/datasets/glue), include a Dataset Preview to showcase the data.
 There is also a handy [Datasets Viewer](https://huggingface.co/datasets/viewer/) for more in-depth exploration.

 Each dataset is a [Git repository](./repositories-main), equipped with the necessary scripts to download the data and generate splits for training, evaluation, and testing.
 For information on how a dataset repository is structured, refer to the [🤗 Datasets guides](https://huggingface.co/docs/datasets/repository_structure).

 ## Searching for datasets

-Like models and Spaces, you can search the Hub for datasets using the search bar in the top navigation, or on the main datasets page.
-There's a large number of languages, tasks, and licenses that you can use to filter you results to find a dataset that's right for you.
+Like models and Spaces, you can search the Hub for datasets using the search bar in the top navigation, or on the [main datasets page](https://huggingface.co/datasets).
+There's a large number of languages, tasks, and licenses that you can use to filter your results to find a dataset that's right for you.

 ![Datasets search page on the Hugging Face Hub](/docs/assets/hub/datasets-main.png)